This is a Bonelli’s eagle video.

 Indeed, the group SOS Lynx believes that there are no resident lynx left in Portugal owing to a decline in rabbit populations.

-This is has been triggered by the introduction of foreign species – in particular, exotic eucalyptus, which was planted extensively in the 1960s as part of a get-rich-quick scheme.
+This has been triggered by the introduction of foreign species – in particular, exotic eucalyptus, which was planted extensively in the 1960s as part of a get-rich-quick scheme.

 The plant absorbs groundwater, depriving the area of grasses, which are food for the rabbits on which the lynx feed.